coraliemuller/metanetmap/docs/usage_advanced.rst

 UNIQUE-ID
 ----------

-#TODO lacking context here.
+The UNIQUE-ID is defined as the primary identifier for a specific metabolite.

-The UNIQUE-ID column must always be the first column of #TODO what? and represents the unique identifier for each metabolite identified in the database used to create the conversion datatable (e.g., MetaCyc:Glucopyranose, MetaNetX:MNXM1364061, etc.).
+It represents the unique reference assigned to each metabolite in the database used to generate the conversion datatable (e.g., MetaCyc:Glucopyranose, MetaNetX:MNXM1364061, etc.).
+It also serves as the central reference point to which all other identifiers related to this metabolite, such as InChI, COMMON-NAME, ChEBI, ... are linked.

-This identifier is unique and facilitates data transfer and matching between different sources, as all complementary information related to a metabolite is associated with it.
+In both the third-party database and the complementary datatable, the UNIQUE-ID must appear as the first column.
+This ensures consistency, as the identifier uniquely facilitates data validation and matching across different sources, with all complementary information related to a metabolite linked to it.

-It therefore serves as the central link for detecting potential ambiguities between datasets and eliminating redundancies.
+Therefore, the UNIQUE-ID serves as the central reference point for detecting potential ambiguities between datasets and for eliminating redundancies.